Rectangle Area Calculator

 A = l × w

-That’s the whole formula.
+That is the whole formula.
 Length times width.
-Rectangles are the workhorse 2D shape — most rooms, most boards, most pieces of paper, most parcels of land.
+Rectangles are the workhorse 2D shape: most rooms, most boards, most sheets of paper, most parcels of land.

 Where rectangles show up in measurements:

 • A 12 ft × 15 ft bedroom has 180 sq ft of floor.
-A gallon of paint covers about 350 sq ft, so one gallon does the floor (or one wall and you’ll be cutting it close).
+One gallon of paint covers about 350 sq ft per coat, so a gallon does that ceiling twice over.
+The four walls at 9 ft are a different matter: 2(12 + 15) × 9 = 486 sq ft, which needs two gallons per coat.

-• A standard 4 ft × 8 ft sheet of plywood is 32 sq ft of usable area.
-A 200 sq ft project needs at least 7 sheets — buy 8 for waste and bad cuts.
+• A standard 4 ft × 8 ft sheet of plywood is 32 sq ft.
+A 200 sq ft project needs at least 7 sheets on paper, so buy 8 and expect to use most of it once the offcuts start.

 Working with rectangles in practice:

-For paint: divide the room area by paint coverage rate.
-Two coats means double the math.
+For paint: divide the area by the coverage rate on the tin.
+Two coats doubles it.

 For flooring: add 5 to 15 percent waste depending on the material.
-Tile that runs diagonally wastes more; laminate planks waste less.
-Hardwood with random plank lengths usually needs 10 percent extra.
+Tile run diagonally wastes the most, laminate planks the least, and hardwood with random plank lengths usually wants 10 percent.

 Wall 14 ft wide × 9 ft tall = 126 sq ft.
 One door takes 21 sq ft (3 ft × 7 ft) and one window takes 12 sq ft (3 ft × 4 ft).
 Paintable area = 126 − 21 − 12 = 93 sq ft.
 Two coats = 186 sq ft of coverage needed.
 A gallon does 350 sq ft, so one gallon is plenty for two coats with leftover for touch-ups.